AngelMunoz/Migrondi/docs/cli.md

 categoryindex: 2
 ---

-Migrondi takes the directory where it was invoked as the root of the project, it also expects to find a `migrondi.json` file right there.
+Migrondi takes the directory where it was invoked as the root of the project, it will also try to read a full `migrondi.json` file right there.

-Otherwise it will take the default values for the configuration.
+If the file is not found or it is not valid it will default to the following configuration:

 ```json
 {